 Take the Next Step:

-- For more on credit card safety, please visit here.
+- For more on credit card safety, please visit the TDS library.

 - Stop struggling to get ahead financially.
 Subscribe to our free weekly Surviving Tough Times newsletter aimed at helping you 'live better...for less'.
 Each issue features great ways to help you stretch your dollars and make the most of your resources.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist And What You Can Do About It for FREE!

 Share your thoughts about this article with the editor.

 Debt from my past is preventing me from saving for my future!
 Tell us: Yes, debt is hindering my ability to save and I could use help dealing with it! or No, debt is not a problem but I am trying to get ahead financially!

 More Money Tips & Tools

 - How to get a faster tax refund

 - Personal finance calculators everyone should use